pwrdwnsys/gmc-faq/README.md

 This is the unofficial, work-in-progress FAQ for Galactic Mining Corp by Windybeard Games.

+**For filing bug reports or getting assistance in relation to an issue not covered in this FAQ, please visit the [GMC Steam Discussions](https://steamcommunity.com/app/1218500/discussions/)**.

 ## GRAPHICS

 ### The graphics look strange or the text is blurred/pixellated